discord-net/Discord.Net/docs/faq/basics/client-basics.md

 ## My client keeps returning 401 upon logging in!

 > [!WARNING]
-> Userbot/selfbot (logging in with a user token) is not
+> Userbot/selfbot (logging in with a user token) is no
-> officially supported with this library.
+> longer supported with this library starting from 2.0, as
+> logging in under a user account may result in account termination.
 >
-> Logging in under a user account may result in account
-> termination!
+> For more information, see issue [827] & [958], as well as the official
+> [Discord API Terms of Service].

 There are few possible reasons why this may occur.